wendyhub/password-generator/README.md

 ## Creator's notes

 I found this assignment quite challenging.
-I had the concept/pseudo code in mind of what I wanted to achieve but there were flaws in my code along the way.
-I particularly found it difficult to create a formula to generate the random code.
-Nonetheless I learned a lot while working on this project and hope to get the password generator to a better state as I will continue to debug the code.
+I had the concept/pseudo code in mind of what I wanted to achieve but there were flaws in my code along the way-- I particularly found it difficult to create a formula to generate the random code.
+Nonetheless I learned a lot from working on this project and am happy with the outcome.